Harrisburg Water Quality

 The levels of E. coli and fecal coliform in the River from Harrisburg’s antiquated sewer system are alarmingly high.
 We conduct bacterial testing each Summer along the Susquehanna River and Paxton Creek downstream of the City’s combined sewage outfalls.
 We collect water samples and analyze them at an independent laboratory.

-From June 1 to July 30 of 2021 we found that 52 percent of water samples had levels of E. coli bacteria that would make the water unsafe for swimming, kayaking, or other water contact recreation, including just downstream from the outfall leading from the State Capitol Complex and Governor’s Residence and at City Island Park Beach.
-Those findings were worse than the 33 percent of samples unsafe for swimming in the summer of 2020 along the Harrisburg waterfront, or the 48 percent of samples in 2019.
+From June 1 to July 30 of 2022 we found that 56 percent of the water samples had levels of E. coli bacteria that would make the water unsafe for swimming, kayaking, or other water contact recreation, including just downstream from the outfall leading from the State Capitol Complex and Governor’s Residence and at City Island Park Beach.
+These results violate both state and federal water quality standards.
+Those findings were worse than the 52 percent of samples unsafe for swimming in the summer of 2021, along with previous years 2020 & 2019.
+720 sewer overflows occurred in Harrisburg in June, July and August of 2022.
+Sewage discharges occurred during 4 out of every 10 days within that time.
+300% is the average increase in E. coli when samples were collected within two days of an upstream sewage spill versus times when no spills occurred.

 Combined sewer overflow (CSO) has been a prolonged issue in the City of Harrisburg.
 We focus on environmental justice as it relates to water pollution affecting our communities, especially underprivileged and underrepresented communities.
 The communities surrounding the City of Harrisburg are largely comprised of individuals of color, with over 75% of the population identifying as black, Hispanic, Latino or Asian.
 Everyone deserves the right to swim, fish, and otherwise recreate on these waters.